rossibarra/2015-shell-genomics/README.md

 to go back up two levels.
 (Try typing ``pwd`` to see where you are!)

+Note that you can't see the ".hidden" directory with `ls` unless you use a special flag `ls -a` to see all files, including those that are hidden (starting with a ".").

 You could put more directories and a file on the end, too; for example: